adamheins/t/README.md

 * only deletes multiple files if no error occurs with any one of them.

 ## Install

+It is recommended to install using [pipx](https://pipx.pypa.io/stable/):

 1. Clone this repository.
-2. From the repository root, run `python setup.py install`.
+2. From the repository root, run `pipx install .`.

 ## Usage
 ```